dotnet/designs/accepted/2023/feature-switch-attributes.md

 - Take into account how this would interact with an attribute-based model for feature switches

   We will explore what an attribute-based model for feature switches would look like to ensure that it interacts well with a model for feature guards.
 It's possible that we would design both in conjunction if they are naturally related.

+- Teach the ILLink Roslyn analyzer to treat `IsDynamicCodeCompiled` as a guard for `RequiresDynamicCodeAttribute` using the same model we define for third-party libraries

 ### Non-goals